DEADLINES FOR ALL SCHOLARSHIPS

 2. KHIMA GRADUATE SCHOLARSHIP

 KHIMA shall grant one (1) annual scholarship awards for graduate studies, in an amount to be determined annually by the Board of Directors.

 The KHIMA Recognition Committee will be responsible for reviewing all applications and making recommendations for award recipient.

 B. Leadership potential via officer or student representative in organizations, honors and awards, presentations and publications.

 C. Social consciousness via membership in organizations, volunteer activities, etc.

 D. Knowledge of, and commitment to, the health information management profession via evaluation of students’ completed application, employment in the health information management field and AHIMA membership.
 Written communication skills will also be evaluated.

 E. Degree of professionalism via evaluation of recommendation letters.

 The individuals selected will be notified by the Recognition Committee.
 The Office Coordinator will send the scholarship check to the recipient prior to Annual Meeting.
-The scholarship award recipients’ names, along with the school they attend, will be published in the KHIMA Publication.
+The scholarship award recipients will be listed on the KHIMA website.
 A letter will be sent from the Recognition Committee to all applicants who did not receive an award, prior to the Annual Meeting.
 If, for any reason, the scholarship award recipient(s) fails to complete his/her education in the HIA program, HIT program, or the Graduate Program they are enrolled in, he/she must repay the scholarship award within one (1) year of date when no longer enrolled.